Sieboldianus/beancount-hibiscus-importer/README.md

 - **Account Mappings**: Multiple Hibiscus Accounts are mapped to Beancount accounts through [hibiscus/.accounts](hibiscus/.accounts) (set via `ACCOUNTS_MAPPING_CSV`).
 - Choose either `H2`, to query the Hibiscus database directly, or `RPC`, to query via the Hibiscus XML-RPC interface (see below)
 - A number features are implemented to restrict querying H2 transactions, e.g. limit by number of entries (`LIMIT_ENTRIES`), by last date (`SINCE_DATE`), or by HUID (`SINCE_HUID`).
-- **Categories Mapping**: This is what Martin Blais calls the second leg of transactions.
+- **Categories Mapping**: This is what Martin Blais calls the second leg of the transaction.
 Beancount Hibiscus Importer can add some of these category accounts.
-For example, for internal transfers between accounts, it will add the second leg automatically.
-For this to work, you need to provide a `payee_ref` in [hibiscus/.accounts](hibiscus/.accounts) (third column).
-The `payee_ref` is what is shown as _Empfänger Konto_ in Hibiscus H2 DB (usually your IBAN, Paypal email etc.).
+For example, for internal transfers between your own accounts, it will automatically add the second leg.
+For this to work, you need to specify a `payee_ref` in [hibiscus/.accounts](hibiscus/.accounts) (third column).
+The `payee_ref` is what is shown in the Hibiscus H2 DB as the _recipient account_ (usually your IBAN, Paypal email, etc.).
   ```
   2023-12-11 * "Umbuchung             DATUM 11.12.2023, 06.23 UHR"
     huid: "21"